apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

-Next, we need to modify the schema fields of the default-page `index.js` file to add the data to the header and the main body of the page.
+Next, we need to modify the schema fields of the `default-page/index.js` file to add the data to the header and the main body of the page.

 <AposCodeBlock>